gabireze/gabireze.github.io/en.md

 ## Professional Summary

-I am a software developer with a degree in Software Engineering from PUC Campinas and currently pursuing an MBA in Solutions Architecture at FIAP, focused on cloud computing, microservices, and scalable system design.
+Software Engineer specialized in scalable architectures and high-performance full stack solutions.
+Graduated in Software Engineering from PUC Campinas and pursuing an MBA in Solutions Architecture at FIAP, with proven expertise in cloud computing, microservices, and distributed systems design.

-I work on full stack applications using Vue 3, JavaScript, TypeScript, Node.js, and Python (FastAPI), building RESTful APIs, modern web apps, and distributed systems.
-I have experience with microservices architecture, Docker orchestration, Git versioning, databases such as PostgreSQL, MySQL, DynamoDB, and Firebase, as well as integrations with services like Form.io, Okta, and Algolia.
+I possess solid experience in developing modern applications using Vue 3, JavaScript, TypeScript, Node.js, and Python (FastAPI), focusing on building robust RESTful APIs and scalable web applications.
+I master containerization technologies with Docker, advanced versioning with Git, and have expertise in various databases including PostgreSQL, MySQL, DynamoDB, and Firebase.

-I enjoy working in agile environments, with continuous delivery, clean code practices, and collaboration among product, design, and engineering teams.
-I’m familiar with automated testing (Pytest, Playwright), CI/CD pipelines, and technical documentation with Swagger.
+Specialist in complex systems integration and platforms such as Form.io, Okta, and Algolia.
+I have extensive experience in agile methodologies, continuous delivery, and technical mentoring, collaborating effectively with multidisciplinary teams of product, design, and engineering to deliver solutions that generate measurable business results.

-I believe in simple solutions to complex problems, in well-crafted code, and in continuous growth — both technical and personal.
+Committed to technical excellence through automated testing (Pytest, Playwright), optimized CI/CD pipelines, and comprehensive technical documentation.
+I believe in building elegant solutions for complex challenges, prioritizing clean code, performance, and continuous technical evolution.

 ---